rhondawanggg/rhondawanggg/README.md

 - 🎵 Quantitative Analysis of Spotify’s Top 50 Tracks: Utilized Python and Pandas to uncover trends in Spotify’s top 50 tracks, analyzing song attributes like danceability and genre in relation to their popularity.
 This project provided key insights into how users engage with music on a global scale.

-- 🚚 Predictive Modeling for ROI in Logistics: Developed machine learning models to predict return on investment for logistics operations, improving accuracy by 25%.
-Applied network analysis to streamline logistical operations and enhance efficiency across the supply chain.

 ## 🏹 Follow My Journey：
 - Interested in data-driven projects or machine learning collaborations?
 Reach out to me through [LinkedIn](https://www.linkedin.com/in/rhonda-wang/).
 - Got questions or want to discuss data trends?
 I’m always happy to chat 💭!